 In 1991 Steve had a powerful lucid dream in which he saw a drummer playing on a mountain with a drum set that was otherworldly, and instead of playing a ride cymbal he played a living bronze Dragons wing.
 The sound was mesmerizing, enchanting and magical and the audience were in trance.

 The dream stayed with Steve and after much thought and experimentation he forged his first Dragon cymbal sculpture in the early 1990′s.

 This was how he invented and pioneered cymbal and gong sculptures.
 His reputation as one of the wolds foremost gong and cymbal makers is well deserved.

-His gong sculptures are used by many good musicians and people involved with sound healing.
+His gong sculptures are used by many good musicians and people involved with sound therapy.
 The shapes and sounds are unlike anything mass produced.
 Deep resonance with powerful energies.
 They are very high quality instruments and excellent healing and meditative tools.
-The first healer to play Steve’s gongs was the late great Gerhard Keimer in Denmark.
+The first sound therapist to play Steve’s gongs was the late great Gerhard Keimer in Denmark.

 Steve has never embraced mass production and as an artisan creates only a handful of cymbals and gongs every year.
 A great amount of time and energy goes into the creation to forge instruments and sound sculptures that are completely unique with sound qualities that are very different.

 Steve has been making Sistrums for years.
 Each bronze bell is forged into shape, lathed and tuned.
 He spends time in forests in many countries finding suitable wood for his Sistrums.
 Their clarity, resonance and enchanting sounds have been embraced by many people.